Last Updated on April 9, 2021.

 Lastly, there’s another – less professional – way to understand how a chord works.

-You won’t find it in most music studying books, but you will find it a lot if you are trying to learn a song over the internet or watching a YouTube tutorial.
+You won’t find it in most ukulele books, but you will find it a lot if you are trying to learn a song over the internet or watching a YouTube tutorial.

 This is what they call “Text Chords.”